kyma-project/kyma/docs/kyma/12-13-trigger-function-with-event.md

    The message appears on the UI confirming that the event was successfully sent.

-4. Call the Function for the last time to verify is the event details were saved:
+4. Call the Function to verify if the event details were saved:

    ```bash
    curl -ik "https://$FUNCTION_DOMAIN"